ejyothi/MantisBT-MarkDownEditor/README.md

 A MantisBT plugin to enable Bootstrap-Markdown Editor on Description, Steps to Reproduce, Additional Information, and Notes fields.
 The plugin will also auto-complete usernames mentioned in the above fields.

+To auto-complete usernames in the above fields, type '@' followed by first 2-5 characters of the username.

 Pre-requisites
 --------------